tracim/tracim/backend/doc/known_issues.md

     env = TRACIM_CONF_PATH=/home/me/tracim/backend/development.ini

-## Webdav
+## WebDAV

-### Same space name are not all showed properly in webdav
+### Spaces with the same name are not properly displayed in WebDAV

-It's a known limitation of tracim 3.2+ version, you cannot show multiple space with same name at the same level through webdav.
-The webdav view will only show you the "first" one according to the tracim database.
-All the visible spaces are fully working.
+In Tracim v3.2+. you cannot show multiple spaces with same name at the same level through WebDAV.
+The WebDAV view will only show you the one that was created first.
-In order to workaround this issue, you can either:
+In order to workaround this issue, we recommand that you rename the conflicting spaces.

-- rename space
-- set same name space as children of different spaces
+If it is not an option, you may also move the conflicting spaces into other spaces.

-Be careful about the 2nd solution, user should be members of both parent and children to see the hierarchy.
-If user has only access to 2 children same name space, it will get the same issue in webdav.
+Be careful with this solution: users should be members of the parents to see the full hierarchy.
+If a user only has access to the spaces with the same name but not their parents, they will still have the issue.